 It’s common for someone to have a hearing loss for several years before becoming aware of it.

 But the sudden sensorineural hearing loss, or SSHL for short, is different.
 With this, individuals will experience an instant drop in their capacity to understand sounds.

 In most cases, you’ll notice this problem as soon as you wake up in the morning.
 But it can also occur during the course of your day, sometimes indicated by a sharp “popping” sound.

 There are often some symptoms that precede SSHL.
 These include hearing muffled sounds or a ringing sensation in your ear.

 How we’re committed to helping you!

-As a healthcare provider, it has been critical for my team and me to stay on top of the updates that the CDC, State of Alaska, and City of Anchorage have set out.
+As a healthcare provider, it has been critical for my team and me to stay on top of the updates that the CDC, the State of Alaska, and the City of Anchorage have set out.

 Thankfully, we have been seeing patients, with our safety precautions in place, throughout the pandemic, delivering safe care during what has been a stressful time for everyone.

 Throughout this period, I’ve witnessed firsthand how COVID-19 can leave people with sudden hearing loss.
 And crucially, this can become permanent if you don’t act quickly.

 So if you are experiencing any changes to your hearing, especially SSHL, you must immediately call our office.